-The vacancy savings calculations have been added to the mapping tab and NEBS will upload the mapping for General Fund and Highway Fund if applicable.
+The vacancy savings calculations are automatically created in the mapping tab in NEBS, under CAT 01 nonposition costs for General Fund and Highway Fund, if applicable.

 The Vacancy Savings Schedule is located under the Schedules tab for each budget account.